 In honor of Black History month, Saturu Ned, educator, community architect and former member of the original Black Panther Party, led a deep listening session for the neighborhood.
 Saturu Ned joined the Black Panther Party in 1968.
 Today he continues the ideology and practice of Real Power to the People through his work to create self-sufficiency, self-determination and economic freedom for our families, friends and communities.
 Collaborating with Shawn Granberru, Saturu continues his activism Black Panther Power, an organization that sells BPP apparel to support young adult education programs.
 Phat Beets, a local food justice organization, provided delicious and healthy snacks.

-At the end of the event, community members filled out a survey where they answered the question “Where do we go from here?” to inform future workshops with Saturu Ned.
+At the end of the event, community members were asked the question “Where do we go from here?” to inform future workshops with Saturu Ned.
 Here are some of the responses:

 What are your community’s five greatest needs?

 Making real connections between people in a time when we’re all side-tracked; neighbors are no longer on the streets and don’t know each other

 Neighbors are no longer on the streets & don't know each other

 Fixing up homes for the elderly & families who can’t afford it

 Dialog between the residents who’ve been here awhile & those with wealth moving in